 - Your support can’t answer their questions;

-- Their business has cashflow problems and no longer can afford the subscription;
+- Their business has cashflow issues, and they can’t afford the price of the subscription;

-- Your user or economic buyer has left the organization;
+- Your user or economic buyers have left the organization;

-- The credit card associated with their account expired;
+- The credit card associated with their account has expired;

 - Your product has become too expensive;

-Sometimes your product is at fault, and sometimes there’s nothing you could have possibly done to prevent the cancellation.
+Sometimes your product is at fault, and sometimes there just isn’t anything you could have done to prevent the cancellation.

-Customer exit surveys help you gain valuable insights into how well your product meets the goals and requirements of your customers.
+Customer exit surveys help you gain valuable insights into how well your product meets the goals and expectations of your customers.
 This, in turn, can help improve your product and services and prevent future cancellations.

-It’s notoriously hard to recruit customer exit survey participants.
+It’s notoriously difficult to recruit customer exit survey or customer exit interview participants.

-Because they’ve already expressed dissatisfaction with your product (they left!), a lot of churners won’t want to engage further with your team.
-Chances are, the participants you’ll get will be either early adopters or the angry-type.
-It’s something to keep in mind when analyzing survey data.
+Because they’ve already expressed dissatisfaction with your product (and left!) many churners won’t want to engage with your team.
+Chances are, they will be frustrated or resent your organization.
+It’s something to keep in mind when you’re analyzing the survey data.

-The best time to ask churners to take your survey is at the time of cancellation – when they’re still thinking about your product – as part of your downgrade flow or via email.
+The best time to ask churners to take your survey is at the time of cancellation – when they’re still thinking about your product – as part of the downgrade flow or via a follow-up email.

-You’ll get the best response rate by asking the following churn interview questions during the downgrade flow:
+You’ll get the best responses by asking the following churn interview questions during the downgrade flow:

-“What’s the single biggest reason for you cancelling?”
+“What’s the single biggest reason for you canceling?”